-On Saturday and Sunday, December 15-16, 2018, dogs from around the country will convene in Orlando, Florida to compete in the AKC Junior Classic — Obedience & Rally held in conjunction with the AKC National Championship presented by Royal Canin.
-The dogs and their young handlers (Juniors are under the age of 18) will be cheered on by a crowd of excited spectators — some of whom may be brand-new to the sport of rally.
+On Friday, March 15, 2019, dogs from around the country will convene in Tulsa, Oklahoma to compete in the AKC Rally National Championship.
+The dogs and their handlers will be cheered on by a crowd of excited spectators — some of whom may be brand-new to the sport of rally.
 Though watching one of these events can be confusing at first, once you pick up on ring procedures, how scoring works, and what it takes to earn a qualifying score, it’s easy to become hooked.
 So, what should every potential spectator know about AKC Rally®?
 We break down the fun-for-the-whole-family activity!

 Setting the Scene

 AKC Rally is one of four companion events (obedience, rally, agility, and tracking), and is a little over a decade old, having started in 2005.
 It’s open to all AKC-recognized breeds and mixed breeds registered with an AKC PAL or Canine Partners number.
 It’s also open to people of all ages.
-Currently, there are no minimum age requirements for people for AKC Companion Events, so as long as a Junior can control a dog, he or she can participate.
-At most trials, unlike at the 2018 AKC Junior Classic which features Junior Handlers only, Juniors compete alongside adults.
+Currently, there are no minimum age requirements for people for AKC Companion Events.
+At most trials, Juniors compete alongside adults.

 The most important thing to understand is that the sport is all about teamwork.
 A handler and their dog navigate a numbered course of signs together, during which the team must complete a series of specific numbered skills.